simfrisk/project-final-simon/README.md

 - Smooth animations and transitions
 - Intuitive navigation that doesn't confuse users

-## 🏃‍♂️ How to get it running locally
+## 🏃‍♂️ How to get the project running locally

 ### What you need: